2003: Internal conflicts

 Multiple civil wars were ongoing in Africa.
 The First Ivorian Civil War was halted in 2003 amid a ceasefire while France and the states of ECOWAS intervened.
 Peace talks fell apart on March 7 until the ceasefire was restored on May 3, only to be broken again on September 23.
 The war was left in a frozen state at the end of 2003 with rebels controlling parts of the country.
 The Second Liberian Civil War against Liberians United for Reconciliation and Democracy escalated when the Movement for Democracy in Liberia split off as its own faction.
 President Charles Taylor resigned on August 2, allowing a peace agreement to take place on August 18.
 The Second Sudanese Civil War escalated as new militant groups joined the conflict, though a security agreement was reached between the National Islamic Front and the Sudan People's Liberation Movement on September 25.

 The Indonesian insurgency in Aceh escalated when a demilitarization agreement failed and the government renewed its offensive in May.
 Indonesia declared martial law and launched an attack against the Free Aceh Movement, killing at least 1,100 and capturing another 2,000 out of the movement's total 5,000 members.
 The Moro conflict in the Philippines deescalated when the Philippine government agreed to peace talks with the Moro Islamic Liberation Front in July, though conflicts with other groups continued.
 A truce between Nepal and Maoist rebels held until conflict resumed in August.
 Australia deployed 2,000 soldiers to the Solomon Islands in July as a response to internal unrest.
 The Sri Lankan civil war continued in 2003 as peace talks failed, and long-running civil wars in Burundi and in Uganda both escalated.
-Agreements was reached in the second Second Congo War for rebels and foreign soldiers to end hostilities.
+Agreements were reached in the second Second Congo War for rebels and foreign soldiers to end hostilities.

 The Colombian conflict against two Marxist militant groups—the Revolutionary Armed Forces of Colombia and the National Liberation Army—escalated in 2003.
 The government negotiated an agreement for the right-wing militant group United Self-Defense Forces of Colombia to disband as a means to deescalate the conflict.
 The Second Chechen War continued in Russia: the Russian government held a referendum for a new Chechen constitution and offered amnesty for Chechen rebels, but terror attacks continued.